magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-38575-->

-*  You can now set the `required_options` and `has_options` bundle attributes while creating or updating a bundle product using the REST `product` query.
+*  You can now set the `required_options` and `has_options` bundle attributes as expected while creating or updating a bundle product using the `POST /V1/product/:sku` endpoint.
 Previously, these custom attributes were set to 0 (zero) despite efforts to set it to 1 (one).

 <!--- MC-38483-->